 When the Romans outlawed the study of Torah, Rabbi Shimon spoke out against them.
 The Romans thus pronounced a death sentence against him, and he was forced to go into hiding.

 Rabbi Shimon and his son Elazar fled to a cave in the northern region of Israel.
 They had no means of subsistence, but a miracle occurred and a carob tree sprouted in the cave, along with a stream of water.

 Rabbi Shimon and his son had no change of clothes.
 In order to preserve their clothes from wearing out, they each dug a deep hole, removed their clothes and buried themselves neck-deep in the sand (out of modesty, they wanted to be covered.)
 They would spend the entire day studying Torah in this way.
 When the time for prayer arrived, they would put on their clothes, pray and then return to the sand.

 Rabbi Shimon and his son remained in the cave for 12 years, involved in nothing but the study of Torah.
-Finally, Elijah the prophet came to the cave and announced that the Caesar had died, and the decree against Rabbi Shimon was lifted.
+Finally, Elijah the prophet came to the cave and announced that the Roman emperor had died, and the decree against Rabbi Shimon was lifted.